SL-Mar/list-of-publications/README.md

 # Research Tools & Helper Projects

-A collection of research tools, utilities, and helper projects supporting quantitative finance and AI development.
+A curated collection of research tools, utilities, and support projects designed for quantitative finance and AI development.
+This repository may occasionally differ from local versions depending on the current development stage and licensing restrictions.

 ## 📁 Repository Structure